-We have selected seven of the top Men’s Multivitamin manufacturers in Australia including Blackmore’s Men’s Performance Multi, Swisse Men’s Ultivite, Nature’s Own Men’s Multivitamin, Cenovis Men’s Multivitamin,Centrum for Men, Thompsons Men’s Multi and Microgenics Men’s Wellness.,
+Which Australian men’s multivitamin is the best?
+We have selected and benchmarked nine of the top men’s multivitamin manufacturers in Australia including Blackmore’s Men’s Performance Multi, Swisse Men’s Ultivite, Nature’s Own Men’s Multivitamin, Cenovis Men’s Multivitamin,Centrum for Men, Thompsons Men’s Multi, Microgenics Men’s Wellness, Aldi Essential Men’s High Potency and Caruso’s Men’s Super Multi.

 While all of the brands we have selected are reputable products there is a big variance in the makeup of what each of them are delivering.
-Part of the reason we set up Compare Vitamins was to demystify the (ridiculously) fine print on the back of those little bottles.
+Part of the reason we set up Compare Vitamins was to demystify the (ridiculously) fine print on the back of those little bottles by benchmarking them against the Australian Recommended Daily Intake (RDI) for the major vitamins and mineral components.

 Read on to separate the wheat from the chaff.

-For vitamin C all of the brands we look at provide well above the 45mg Australian RDI for men, with Thompsons and Centrum tipping the scales at five times that amount.
+For vitamin C all of the brands we look at provide well above the 45mg Australian RDI for men, with Thompsons and Centrum delivering the highest doses.
 Vitamin C is water soluble in the body so there is little concern about overdosing.

 Unlike B and C, vitamins A, D, E and K are fat soluble rather than water soluble which means it is important for you to consume your multi with food if they’re going to be effective.
 Without food with your multi you will just be creating expensive urine and potentially not addressing any supplementation issues you may have.